Jackxiaoyuchen/SimCell-Project/README.md

 # SimCell-Project

-This project is to allow people who are keen on doing synbio a wider collbration and understanding
+This project is to allow people who are keen on doing synbio a wider collaboration and understanding of how to construct a chassis cell from scratch

-and a recorde of my miserable PhD lie
+and a record of my miserable PhD lie